-- The height of the Ceiling was over 18 metres or 60 ft high.
+- The height of the Ceiling was over 18 meters or 60 ft high.

 - Michelangelo had to design a new form of scaffolding to leave the floor clear for the Pope.

-- Michelangelo had to hide his progress from all the inquisitive eyes so he could proceed with freedom of expression.
+- Michelangelo had to hide his progress from all the curious eyes so he could proceed with freedom of expression.